alicewriteswrongs/gpg_workshop/gpg.markdown

 (e.g. after finding someones public key on a keyserver).
 It's always a good idea to verify the fingerprint after doing this!

+###What is a keyserver, anyhow?

+A keyserver is a webserver that holds public keys.
+As I understand it there are a network of them, and they exchange information/updates so that each keyserver has a copy of the whole PGP key history (sort of like the bitcoin blockchain?).

+The idea is that an individual server can go down and the info will still be available.
+The keyservers are a crucial component of making GPG work, they are what enable the web of trust and enable easy exchange of keys.

+The address (pool.sks-keyservers.net) is generally what you should default to using.
+It lets you use one address to connect to the whole pool of keyservers, so you don't need to worry about a particular one being down.

+Sometimes that address seems not to work, however, and in that case I generally fall back to (pgp.mit.edu).

+You can set a default keyserver in `~/.gnupg/gpg.conf` like this:

+    keyserver hkp://pool.sks-keyservers.net

+If you use most modern linux distros you can probably substitute `hkps` for `hkp`, which is anologous to http/https.

 ##Export a key to a file

 We can export a key to a local file: